-- The Plaintiffs, who have styled themselves for the purposes of this proceeding the "Ad Hoc Committee of Purchasers of the Applicant's Securities", brought a motion for drastic and extraordinary relief on April 10, 2012.
-The Plaintiffs purport to represent the current and former shareholders and the former noteholders of Sino-Forest, including those noteholders who may continue to hold notes that they acquired between March 19, 2007 and June 2, 2011.
+- The Plaintiffs purport to represent the current and former shareholders and the former noteholders of Sino-Forest, including those noteholders who may continue to hold notes that they acquired between March 19, 2007 and June 2, 2011.
 They have not been certified as representatives in the Ontario Class Action.
-No representation order has been made in this proceeding. - The Plaintiffs have sought a lift of the Stay to allow the Leave Motion and the Certification Motion to proceed as against all defendants in the Ontario Class Action.
-In support of this relief, the Plaintiffs have led no evidence demonstrating the urgency or necessity of a lift stay to pursue these motions at this time, aside from the possibility that the decision on the Leave Motion might not be released before the expiry of the Tolling Agreement, which is close to ten months in the future.18 - 24.
+No representation order has been made in this proceeding. - 24.
+The Plaintiffs have sought a lift of the Stay to allow the Leave Motion and the Certification Motion to proceed as against a) all non-settling defendants; or b) alternatively, only the Third Party Defendants.
+In support of this relief, the Plaintiffs have led no evidence demonstrating the urgency or necessity of a lift stay to pursue these motions at this time, aside from the possibility that the decision on the Leave Motion might not be released before the expiry of the Tolling Agreement, which is five months in the future.18 - 25.
 By contrast, the preparation of responding materials and cross-examinations for what are sure to be heated Leave and Certification Motions would divert significant attention of the Board away from Sino-Forest's restructuring efforts both in terms of Sino-Forest's approach to the Ontario Class Action and because the Directors are themselves defendants in that action.
-Similarly, Sino-Forest, its management and its directors are likely to be obliged to be involved in the Ontario Class Action even if it proceeds only against the Third-Party Defendants, given the obvious possibility that the rights of all defendants will be affected.
-19
+Similarly, Sino-Forest, its management and its Directors are likely to be obliged to be involved in the Ontario Class Action even if it proceeds only against the Third Party Defendants, given the obvious possibility that the rights of all defendants will be affected.19

 Bach Affidavit of April 11, para.
-14; Plaintiffs' Motion Record of April 13, Tab 2, p.
+14, Plaintiffs' Motion Record of April 13, Tab 2, p.
 33.